Apoyo Comunitario

 NAMI CC’s “Leave No One Behind” program has been awarded a $200,000 grant from the City of Concord (the largest city in the county) to address the needs of the Unsheltered.
 It is our desire to spread this approach across the county and will continue the work in Antioch (second largest city in the county) where we launched the “Leave No One Behind” program three years ago.

 We’d like to hire two homeless outreach coordinators to position themselves to start addressing the needs of individuals across our county, and getting them, when appropriate, connected to Care Court.
-This is an effort that we do not want to fail at.
+This is an effort we wish to accomplish.
 We want to complement the work Contra Costa County Behavioral Health is doing.

 *We recognize that many of our staff members have been where these individuals are, so we know that we carry the skill set, and more importantly, the empathy and compassion, to make a difference.